-Our responsibility under auditing standards generally accepted in the United States of America and standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, have been described in our engagement letter dated September 8, 2010.
+Our responsibility under generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, have been described in our engagement letter dated August 11, 2011.
 As described in that letter, the objective of a financial statement audit conducted in accordance with the aforementioned standards is:

-- To express an opinion on the fairness of the Authority's financial statements and the accompanying supplementary information, and to disclaim an opinion on the required supplementary information for the year ended September 30, 2010 in conformity with accounting principles generally accepted in the United States of America ("generally accepted accounting principles"), in all material respects; - To express an opinion on whether the supplementary information that accompanies the basic financial statements is presented fairly, in all material respects, in relation to the basic financial statements taken as a whole; - To report on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended September 30, 2010 based on an audit of financial statements performed in accordance with the standards applicable to financial audits contained in Government Auditing Standards; and - To report on the Authority's compliance with requirements applicable to each major federal program and on internal control over compliance in accordance with the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement (OMB Circular A-133).
+- To express an opinion on the fairness of the Authority's financial statements and the accompanying supplementary information, and to disclaim an opinion on the required supplementary information for the year ended September 30, 2011 in conformity with accounting principles generally accepted in the United States of America ("generally accepted accounting principles"), in all material respects; - To express an opinion on whether the supplementary information that accompanies the basic financial statements is presented fairly, in all material respects, in relation to the basic financial statements taken as a whole: - To report on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended September 30, 2011 based on an audit of financial statements performed in accordance with the standards applicable to financial audits contained in Government Auditing Standards; and - To report on the Authority's compliance with requirements applicable to each major federal program and on internal control over compliance in accordance with the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement (OMB Circular A-133).